He commands what only He can do — and the command is the means by which He does it.

 The Fear Wearing a Philosopher's Coat

-You prayed last night.
-You meant it.
+You have prayed and meant it.
 And then the thought crept in, uninvited: If God already decided everything, why did I bother?

 That thought has a name.
 This page exists to kill it.

-The objection sounds like philosophy.
-It isn't.
-Philosophy does not wake you with a tight chest.
-Fear does.
-You are not really asking whether divine decrees and human commands are logically compatible — you could read a Wayne Grudem footnote and resolve that in ten minutes.
+The objection sounds like philosophy, and there is a real philosophical question buried in it — one we will meet head-on in a moment, at full strength.
+But philosophy is not the thing tightening your chest.
+Fear is.
+The fear arrived first, before you had an argument to dress it in.
+You are not, in this moment, asking whether divine decrees and human commands are logically compatible.
 You are asking whether you are irrelevant.
 Whether a sovereign God has turned you into a prop in a play you didn't audition for.
 Underneath the syllogism is a gut-level terror older than theology: if I can't influence the outcome, I don't matter.

 Notice what just happened.
 You dressed fear as logic so you wouldn't have to face it as fear.
 That is not an accident of language.
 That is the autonomy illusion doing what it has done in every human heart since Eden: disguising rebellion against God as reasonable inquiry about God.
 The flesh never objects in the open.
 It files a motion.